adlnet/xapi-profiles/xapi-profiles-structure.md

 When checking for pattern match of a Statement with a registration, if there is only one Statement for the registration and it matches a Statement Template that is allowed solo, it MUST be considered an Implied Pattern.
 Implied Patterns MUST NOT be used in Statements with registrations present in multiple statements.

-An allowed solo Statement Template MUST describe when Learning Record Providers should use it as an Implied Pattern.
+An allowed solo Statement Template MUST describe when Learning Record Providers are supposed use it as an Implied Pattern.
 While this cannot be checked programmatically, without it Learning Record Providers will be unable to understand the solo usage of Statement Templates.

 ## The Context